Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Statistical Theory

 Assumption~\ref{as-rip} states that $\B{\Sigma}^{(k)}$ is well-conditioned and does not have very small or large eigenvalues.
 Assumption~\ref{cJdef} ensures that there exists tasks that have sufficiently large numbers of samples.
 Assumption~\ref{as-beta-min} is a minimum signal requirement for model identifiability.
-These are common assumptions in the sparse linear regression literature.
-Finally, Assumption~\ref{as-cn} ensures that the number of samples does not differ too greatly across tasks.
+These three are common assumptions in the sparse linear regression literature.
+Finally, Assumption~\ref{as-cn} ensures that the number of samples does not differ too much across tasks.

 \begin{theorem} Suppose Assumptions~\ref{as-rip} to~\ref{as-cn} hold and the underlying model is regular as in Definition~\ref{def-reg}.
 Let $\{\hat{\B{\beta}}_k,\hat{\B{z}}_k\}_{k=1}^K$ be the optimal solution to problem~\eqref{suppHet}.
-Then, w.h.p.\footnote{An explicit expression for the probability can be found in~\eqref{supthmprob} } we have
+Then, w.h.p.\footnote{An explicit expression for the probability can be found in~\eqref{supthmprob} .} we have

-where $\hat{S}_{\text{all}}=S_{\text{all}}(\hat{\B{z}}_1,\cdots,\hat{\B{z}}_K), \hat{S}_{\text{common}}= S_{\text{common}}(\hat{\B{z}}_1,\cdots,\hat{\B{z}}_K)$, ${S}^*_{\text{all}}=S_{\text{all}}({\B{z}}^*_1,\cdots,{\B{z}}^*_K), {S}^*_{\text{common}}= S_{\text{common}}({\B{z}}^*_1,\cdots,{\B{z}}^*_K)$ with $S_{\text{all}},S_{\text{common}}$ defined in Definition~\ref{sallscommdef}, $\tilde{S}_k=\{j:z_{k,j}^*=1,\hat{z}_{k,j}=0\}$ is the set of mistakes in the support of task $k$ and $c_t$ is an absolute constant. \end{theorem}
+where $\hat{S}_{\text{all}}=S_{\text{all}}(\hat{\B{Z}}),~ \hat{S}_{\text{common}}= S_{\text{common}}(\hat{\B{Z}})$, \\ ${S}^*_{\text{all}}=S_{\text{all}}({\B{Z}}^*),~ {S}^*_{\text{common}}= S_{\text{common}}({\B{Z}}^*)$ with $S_{\text{all}},~S_{\text{common}}$ defined in Definition~\ref{sallscommdef}, $\tilde{S}_k=\{j:z_{k,j}^*=1,\hat{z}_{k,j}=0\}$ is the set of mistakes in the support of task $k$, and $c_t$ is an absolute constant. \end{theorem}

 Theorem~\ref{supthm} presents support recovery guarantees for problem~\eqref{suppHet}.
-Particularly, Theorem~\ref{supthm} simultaneously limits the total number of mistakes in the support, in addition to support heterogeneity of different tasks (i.e. the rhs in~\eqref{supthm-result}), by the support heterogeneity of the true solution.
-Similar to the previous section, we consider some special cases that help to interpret the result of Theorem~\ref{supthm}.
+Particularly, Theorem~\ref{supthm} limits the total number of mistakes in the support of the estimates (given by $|\tilde{S}_k|$ on the rhs in~\eqref{supthm-result}).
+Moreover, Theorem~\ref{supthm} presents a bound on support heterogeneity, i.e., the number of nonzero indices outside the common support $|\hat{S}_{\text{all}}\setminus\hat{S}_{\text{common}}|$.
+Similar to the previous section, we next consider some special cases that help to interpret the result of Theorem~\ref{supthm}.